 Welcome to the Basic Steps Learning Center website!

 Let me share a little bit about my background.
-My name is Kany and I moved to Seattle from New York City about 12 years ago.
+My name is Kany (but the children call me Mrs. Joa).
+I moved to Seattle from New York City about 13 years ago.
 In 2005, I received a master’s degree in curriculum and instruction and a TESOL certification.
 In 2012, I completed my doctoral program in educational leadership at Seattle University, with an emphasis in educational psychology.
 My dissertation study was about how to better motivate students into learning and help them be hopeful in their academic path.
 This study has been self-published in 2013 on Amazon.com and the title is: “The Role of Hope in Students.”

 I have many years of academic teaching experience.
 I’ve taught children as well as adults throughout my teaching career.
 My students’ ages range between 3 and 65 years old.
 I’ve taught English in different places around the world such as Japan, China, Korea, and also at Tukwila School District for 2 years.
 And for over 5 years, I was an ESL (English as a Second Language) instructor at Lake Washington Institute of Technology.

-After years of teaching students of all ages and raising my three little ones, I truly understand what young children need in order to be prepared for their first steps into academia.
+After years of teaching students of all ages and raising my four little ones, I truly understand what young children need in order to be prepared for their first steps into academia.
 In fact, having my own child in the program helps me understand what parents really need and want from a preschool program.
 What makes my program so different from other daycare centers and preschool programs is my commitment to offering a combination of quality education, flexible class schedules and most of all, affordable tuition.
-We have different classes available for parents to register: (1) Social Development, (2) Art/Science, (3) Writing/Math, (4) Reading/Singing, (5) Spanish, (6) Chinese, (7) Piano, (8) Computer Arts, (9) PreK tutoring, (10) Karate, and (11) Ballet.
+We have different classes available for parents to register: (1) Social Development/Book Time, (2) Art/Science, (3) Writing/Math, (4) Reading/Singing 1 & 2, (5) Spelling & Math Time, (6) Advanced PreK Math & Reading, (7) Sight Words, (8) Speed Reading, (9) PreK Tutoring on Phonics, (10) Spanish, (11) Piano, and (12) Karate.
 To find out more about our preschool program, please visit the preschool site here.

 My greatest passion is to help children reach their full potential.
 Thus, in the summer I coordinate summer literacy camps for children from 3 to 12 years old.
 Our summer program is very special.
-We offer intensive reading and spelling classes to help preschoolers build a strong foundation of reading and writing skills.
-Moreover, our Kindergarten-6th grade summer program focuses on identifying students’ strengths and weaknesses.
+We offer intensive reading and spelling classes to help preschoolers build a strong foundation of reading and writing skills before going to kindergarten.
+Moreover, our Kindergarten-5th grade summer program focuses on identifying students’ strengths and weaknesses.
 We assess their writing, reading, and math level and carefully customize their summer curriculum to ensure that their needs are met in a short period of time.
 To find out more what we offer in the summer, please visit our summer literacy page.

 Thank you for visiting our website!
 For more information about our educational programs, feel free to contact me here.